By Rod Ashley, Tafflab CEO and Trustee

 • co-operate with others

-• negotiate & persuade
+• negotiate and persuade

-• constructively criticise
+• criticise constructively

 • produce new ideas or proposals